bpftrace/bpftrace/tests/README.md

 second argument.
 The `NAME` macro holds the test name,  which is `call_avg` in this case.

-As the differences between LLVM versions are usually quite small (function signatures) we have a rewriter which takes care of most of the differences (the details can be found in `common.h`).
-It rewrites the expected IR from LLVM-8 format into the format of the currently used LLVM version.
-However as not everything can be rewritten loading a LLVM version specific result file is also supported.
-These have a `_LLVM-${VERSION}` suffix (e.g.
-`call_str_LLVM-5.ll`).
-If a version specific file exisits the `test` function will use it automatically, else it will fall back to rewriting.

 #### Updating

 Run `./scripts/update_codegen_tests.sh` after making codegen changes up update